 The surface selector switch on the handle changes the suction power and the speed of the brush roll to suit different floor types.
-You can choose between thick carpets, low pile carpets, and hard floors.
+You can choose between thick carpets, low-pile carpets, and hard floors.

-The brush spins faster in the thick carpet mode, allowing for deeper cleaning – in theory at least.
+The brush spins faster in the thick carpet mode, allowing for a deeper clean – in theory at least.
 The suction power also reduces, so the vac doesn’t stick itself to the floor.
 Changing the settings with the slider is straightforward and it’s easy to move from one surface to another.

 The suction power is impressive in all settings and it doesn’t dip as the dust cup fills.
 The removable wand and range of tools make above-floor cleaning a much easier task, although you do feel the weight after a while.